-Dermo disease was detected in oysters on 95% of the Disease Bars (Table 3).
-The overall mean infection prevalence in oysters sampled on the Disease Bars was 61%, an increase from 2014 (52%) and the highest since 2007, but substantially below the record-high 2002 mean prevalence of 94%, ranking 2015 in the second lowest statistical grouping for prevalence (Figure 5).
-Twelve of the past thirteen years have had dermo disease mean prevalences below the 26-year average.
+Dermo disease was detected in oysters on 100% of the Disease Bars (Table 3).
+The overall mean infection prevalence in oysters sampled on the Disease Bars was 63%, comparable to 2015 (61%) and the highest since 2007, but considerably below the record-high 2002 mean prevalence of 94%, ranking 2016 in the second lowest statistical grouping (Figure 5).
+Thirteen of the past 14 years have had dermo disease mean prevalences below the 27-year average.